 Any Other Questions?

 If you have questions about your wrongful death case not answered here, call (251) 432-2277 to schedule your free consultation with one of our qualified, licensed attorneys.
-Long & Long can answer all of your questions personally.
+The Long Brothers can answer all of your questions personally.
 Our firm is based in Mobile, and we serve clients throughout Alabama.